The BSE Midcap and Smallcap has outperformed the benchmark indices with a gain of 0.40 percent and 0.51 percent, respectively.

-The BSE and the National Stock Exchange (NSE) are shut for trade on March 04, 2019, on account of Mahashivratri.
+The Bombay Stock Exchange (BSE) and the National Stock Exchange of India (NSE) will remain closed on February 21 on account of Mahashivratri.

-Also, all wholesale commodity markets, including metal and bullion, as well as the forex and commodity futures markets are closed for trade.
+Wholesale commodity markets, including metal and bullion, will remain shut and there will be no trading activity in the forex and commodity futures markets as well.

 On February 20, the Sensex ended 152.88 points lower points at 41,170.12, while the Nifty fell 45 points at 12,080.90.